Canfry/blog/src/pages/posts/presentation.md

 For me the best code editor on the market, maybe the most popular one.
 From Microsoft, this free code editor give you the possibility to work in the best condition.
 Very customizable and with an infinite number of extensions and settings, to let you work as you want and in the language that you want.
 Easy to install, easy to use and a huge community around so you will always find the help you need.
 Ckeck out the [documentation](https://code.visualstudio.com).
 A lot of ressources available regarding VScode ([James Q Quick](https://www.jamesqquick.com), [codeSTACKr](https://www.codestackr.com) and much more)

-#### Nextjs
+#### Astro

-[Nextjs](https://wwww.nextjs.org), the React framework created by [Vercel](https://www.vercel.com), giving you all you need for production.
+[Astro](https://www.astro.build), an amazing framework to build faster websites.
+Different from the other popular SPA (Single Page Application) frameworks like Reactjs or Vuejs, with his island architecture.
+Everything happens on the server as much as possible, as a MPA (Multiple Page Application).
+I let you discover the deep explanation of these concepts, [here](https://docs.astro.build/en/concepts/mpa-vs-spa/).
+Want to try ?
 From your terminal in the folder of your choice, you just have to type:

 ```

-  npx create-next-app@latest
+  npm create astro@latest
   # or
-  yarn create next-app
+  yarn create astro
   # or
-  pnpm create next-app
+  pnpm create astro@latest

 ```